noatgnu/curtain-docs/Writerside/topics/Bar-Charts-and-Volcano-Plots.md

-# Bar Charts and Volcano Plots
+# Bar Charts and Violin Plots

 With each selected protein or PTM, Curtain will generate bar charts and violin plots for the sample data associated with the protein or PTM site.